 We are in a mad rush of change.
 I have mentioned it before, but to say it again, we are preparing our students currently for jobs that don’t exist yet.

-Things that are commonplace today simply did not exist a mere decade ago.
+Things that are commonplace today were just coming into existence a mere decade ago.
 Imagine what is to come in the decade ahead of us.
 This article from the Huffington Post, written by Craig and Marc Kielburger, sums it up so perfectly:

 But consider this: just ten years ago, ‘social media manager’ or ‘mobile app developer’ would have seemed like imaginary job titles to most.
 With the accelerating pace of social and technological change, the World Economic Forum estimates that 65 percent of children today will end up in careers that don’t even exist yet.